 - 1. Does SCCS consider Basic Brown 17 safe for use in non-oxidative hair dyes with a concentration of maximum 2.0% taken into account the scientific data provided? - 2.
-And/or does the SCCS has any further scientific concerns with regard to the use of Basic Brown 17 in non-oxidative hair dye formulations?
+And/or does the SCCS recommend any further restrictions with regard to the use of Basic Brown 17 in non-oxidative hair dye formulations?